bohdch/UserManagement/README.md

 ## Project Structure

 The project structure of UserManagementApp is as follows:
-- `Controllers/`: This folder contains the controller classes that define the endpoints, including `Delete.cs`, `Get.cs`, `Post.cs`, and `Put.cs`.
+- `DataAccess/`: This directory contains the classes responsible for accessing and interacting with the database, including `Delete.cs`, `Get.cs`, `Post.cs`, and `Put.cs`.
-- `Model/`: This folder contains the `User.cs` class that defines the model for the user data.
+- `Model/`: This directory contains the `User.cs` class that defines the model for the user data.
-- `ServiceFolder/`: This folder contains the `UserService.cs` class that provides the logic for managing user data.
+- `ServiceFolder/`: This directory contains the `DatabaseService.cs` class that provides the connection to the database.
-- `Properties/`: This folder contains the `launchSettings.json` file that specifies the settings for launching the app.
+- `Properties/`: This directory contains the `launchSettings.json` file that specifies the settings for launching the app.
-- `wwwroot/`: This folder contains the static files for the app, including `site.css` in the css/ subfolder, and `site.js` in the js/ subfolder.
+- `wwwroot/`: This directory contains the static files for the app, including `site.css` in the css/ subfolder, and `site.js` in the js/ subfolder.

 ## Endpoints